michaelhelvey/michaelhelvey.dev/src/pages/posts/rust_async_runtime.md

 }
 ```

-Now because this is Javascript, we need a way to force the main thread to block, and because this is
+Now because this is JavaScript, we need a way to force the main thread to block, and because this is
 Node.js I'm using, I have to cheat and write a spin loop.
-Obviously this is terrible Javascript, but
+Obviously this is terrible JavaScript, but
 we're trying to emulate something else here.

 ```js